leoraclet/nixos-config/README.md

 - **home-manager**: Used to setup user environment (dotfiles)
 - **LUKS**: Used for full-disk encryption

-## ✨ Features

-- 🔄 **Reproducible**: Built on NixOS, this configuration can be effortlessly reproduced on other machines, ensuring a consistent setup.

-- ✅ **Complete**: This system is equipped with a wide range of components and utilities, akin to the completeness of operating systems like MacOS or Windows.

-- 📖 **Documented**: Most of the parts of my configuration files are commented and documented with links and explanations if necessary

 ## 📦 Content

 In this repository, you'll find my :